Growth marketing is data-driven marketing that targets customers in every stage of the customer funnel through rapid experimentation.

 Not only Tech companies such as Amazon or Facebook test thousands of experiments each year.
 Many software companies in the world have adopted a similar approach.
 The reason: it makes marketing more predictable.

-The higher the amount of data-driven experiments that are run, the higher the chances of finding out what works at what doesn’t.
+The higher the amount of data-driven experiments that are run, the higher the chances of finding out what works and what doesn’t.
 That’s science.

 Brian Balfour, Founder of Reforge and former VP of Growth at HubSpot says: